OpenSmashMod/OSM/README.md

 7. Under no Circumstances will any NSFW material enter this mod.
 No exceptions.

 8. Any and all forks of this mod will be privy to inclusion into OSM if the community or OSM wish it to be included.
 The Fork May be allowed to exist past this.
-The opposite works as well, any material from OSM may be used in any forks,
+The opposite works as well, any material from OSM may be used in any forks.